 I am writing to express my gratitude for your program.
 With a young family to support, traditional law school was out of the question.
 I was elated to learn that I could become an attorney through online course work without amassing huge amounts of debt.

-Although the course work requires self motivation, I felt well prepared for the baby bar and general bar exams, both of which I passed on my first try.
+Although the course work requires self motivation, I felt well prepared for bar which I passed on my first try.

 During law school I became a certified law student which allowed me to participate in two civil trials and numerous depositions and mediation sessions.
 I would highly recommend that all NWCU students find a mentor in their locale and get right in to the practice of law while still in law school.
 Generally a local bar association can assist in that undertaking.
 Seeing the practical application of what you learn at NWCU is invaluable.